Dom people: Distribution

-The Dom people, with an estimated population of 1.4 million, predominantly inhabit regions spanning Turkey, Egypt, Jordan, Palestine, Israel, Lebanon, Saudi Arabia, Iraq and Iran.
+The Dom people, with an estimated population of 1.4 million, predominantly inhabit regions spanning Turkey, Egypt, Jordan, Palestinian territories, Israel, Lebanon, Saudi Arabia, Iraq and Iran.
 The actual population is believed to surpass this estimate, given that some Dom individuals are left out of official national censuses, and others identify themselves using national labels rather than the term "Dom."

 There is a large concentration of Doms in Jordan, where they call themselves Bani Murra.
 Researchers have written that "they accommodate Arab racism by hiding their ethnic identity", since they would not be accepted into Arab societies once their true identity is revealed due to the anti-Romani sentiment that is prevalent in the Arab world.
 Their community numbers around 70,000 in Jordan, according to estimates in 2015.

 A small community in east Jerusalem lives in Bab Huta neighborhood, in the Old City of Jerusalem.
 The population in Jerusalem is around 15,000.

 The population in Lebanon is estimated to be around 3,112.

 The population of Doms in the West Bank and Gaza Strip is estimated to be about 7900.